Skip to main content

 Version control

-This version of the online connection agreement is only suitable for APIs which do not give access to personally identifiable data (PID).
-As such, it does not include clauses on privacy and information governance.
+This version of the online connection agreement is only suitable for APIs which do not give access to confidential patient data.

 1. Introduction

-1.1 The Health and Social Care Information Centre of 7 & 8 Wellington Place, Leeds LS1 4AJ, a non-departmental public body known as "NHS Digital", provides an API platform enabling Connecting Parties to access and use various Services via API connections.
+1.1 "NHS England" of 7 & 8 Wellington Place, Leeds LS1 4AJ, a non-departmental public body, provides an API platform enabling Connecting Parties to access and use various Services via API connections.

-1.2 To find out more about NHS Digital and the Services visit API platform.
+1.2 To find out more about NHS England and the Services visit API platform.

 2. When this connection agreement applies

-2.1 The Connection Agreement shall govern the connection to, and use by the Connecting Party of, all Services accessed.
+2.1 The Connection Agreement shall govern the connection to, and use by the Connecting Party of, all Services accessed and identified in the onboarding process as subject to these terms.

 2.2 By completing the digital onboarding process and accessing any Services the Connecting Party agrees to be bound by this Connection Agreement.

-2.3 In order to access Services the Connecting Party must complete a digital onboarding process, resulting in the completion of an Onboarding Form which will specify the details of the Connecting Party, the Service(s) connected to and the Connecting Party’s use case for the Services, and NHS Digital must approve this.
+2.4 In order to access Services the Connecting Party must complete a digital onboarding process, resulting in the completion of an Onboarding Form which will specify the details of the Connecting Party, the Service(s) connected to and the Connecting Party’s use case for the Services, and NHS England must approve this.

-2.4 If NHS Digital needs to contact the Connecting Party it will use the contact details provided as part of digital onboarding.
+2.5 If NHS England needs to contact the Connecting Party it will use the contact details provided as part of digital onboarding.
 The Connecting Party must keep these contact details accurate, this can be done via any developer account associated with the Connecting Party.

 3. Definitions and interpretation